Tarbo/Reinforcement-Learning-tutorial/README.md

 # Reinforcement-Learning-tutorial: Contextual Bandit Application in E-commerce

-This repository contains two Jupyter notebooks that implement the Thompson Sampling algorithm for a contextual bandit problem.
+This repository contains two Jupyter notebooks that implement the Thompson Sampling  and Upper Confidence Bound algorithms for a contextual bandit problem.

 ## Files